 A 123-second hot fire test Sept.
 10 of the first full-scale motor built for NASA’s planned Ares I crew launch vehicle produced good data and set a baseline for future testing, but it is far from certain that those tests actually will be conducted as planned.
 The test at Alliant Techsystems’ static-fire facility in Promontory, Utah, produced 3.6 million pounds of thrust and generated data for 46 different objectives with 650 different sensors on the 154-foot-long, 12-foot-diameter motor, ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "ATK Gets Good Data On First Ares I Solid-motor Test".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "ATK Gets Good Data On First Ares I Solid-motor Test".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.